Martin Henriksson

-Hans Martin Knut Henriksson (born 30 October 1974) is a former Swedish musician best known for his work with death metal band Dark Tranquillity and was one of the original members, and the main songwriter for the band until he left them in 2016.
+Hans Martin Knut Henriksson (born 30 October 1974) is a former Swedish musician and songwriter best known for his work with melodic death metal band Dark Tranquillity and was one of the original members, and the main songwriter for the band until he left them in 2016.

 Biography

 When Dark Tranquillity formed in 1989 Henriksson was the bassist up until 1999.
-He switched to guitar when their ex-guitarist Fredrik Johansson quit, but recorded bass again once on Construct when the band had no bassist at the time.
+He switched to guitar when guitarist Fredrik Johansson quit, but recorded bass again once on 2013's Construct when the band had no bassist at the time.
 He composed much of the band's music throughout his tenure, especially between Projector and Fiction.

 Although Henriksson had been inactive with the band since 2015 it wasn't until January 2016 that he started to realize he didn't want to be in the band anymore.
 His official resignation became effective 31 March 2016 when Dark Tranquillity announced Henriksson's departure from the band.